 Diagnostic Medical Sonographers (DMS) play an important role in the modern diagnosis and treatment team.
 The DMS is qualified by professional credentialing and academic and clinical experience to produce multi-dimensional ultrasonic recordings of internal organs, using ultrasound equipment, for use by physicians in diagnosing diseases and malfunction of organs.
 DMS work in imaging centers, physicians' offices, clinics, mobile ultrasound units, or hospitals.

-The Diagnostic Medical Sonography program is a full-time, fall-entry Associate of Applied Science degree.
+The Diagnostic Medical Sonography program is a full-time, fall-entry Associate of Applied Science degree that totals to 70 credits.

 Learn more about the DMS Program.